brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

   };
 ```

-in case like my hetnzer auction server you have multiple disks, you can add the `devices` option to specify
-multiple devices, like so:
+In case, like my hetzner auction server, you have multiple disks, you can add the `devices` option to specify multiple devices, like so:

 ```nix
   boot.loader.grub = {